XQR-30: the ultimate XSHOOTER quasar sample at the reionization epoch: Data reduction

 Spectral extraction and telluric correction were performed in multiple steps.
 First, a preliminary one-dimensional spectrum was extracted from each frame.
 Optimal extraction \citep{horne1986} was used adopting a Gaussian spatial profile, except for orders where the SNR was sufficient to fit a spline profile.
 Relative flux calibration was performed using a response function generated from a standard star.
 Next, a fit to the telluric absorption in each frame was performed using models based on the Cerro Paranal Advanced Sky Model \citep{noll2012,jones2013}.
 In these fits, the airmass was set to the value recorded in the header, while the precipitable water vapor, instrumental full width at half maximum (FWHM), and velocity offset between the model and spectrum were allowed to vary.
 The best-fitting model was then propagated back to the two-dimensional sky-subtracted frame.
 Finally, a single one-dimensional spectrum was obtained by applying the optimal extraction routine simultaneously to all exposures of a given object.
 This last step allows for optimal rejection of cosmic rays and other artefacts.

-All the reduced spectra are shown in Fig.~\ref{fig:spectra_1}.
+All the reduced spectra are shown in Fig.~\ref{fig:spectra_1} and are publicly released (see Sec.~\ref{sec:release}).
 The SNR of the final extracted spectra measured at $\lambda \simeq 1285$ \AA\ rest frame is reported in Table~\ref{tab:obs_details}, the median value of the sample is SNR~$\sim 29$ per pixel of 10 \kms.